 As we previously wrote in our guide to the Best Free Meditation Apps & Podcasts, we adore Sarah Blondin’s poetic, beautifully-written meditations, which the writer and meditation teacher puts out for free on her Live Awake Podcast.
 Recently, we came across Blondin’s “Honoring Life” meditation, which strikes us as a perfect meditation for our current, tumultuous times.

 Part of this guided meditation’s appeal has to do with its careful, deliberate storytelling.
-It’s almost like a prayer– but the words are completely agnostic, inspired by nature, time, and the vicissitudes of living.
+It’s almost like an affirmation prayer— but the words are completely agnostic, inspired by nature, time, and the vicissitudes of living.
 (Blondin, who is based in British Columbia, has a knack for poetry.)

 Listening to this “Honoring Life” meditation is lovely– and the music that undergirds Blondin’s narrative is also exceptionally poignant.
 This is deeply moving stuff, both gentle and fiercely insightful.
 The words, it seems, resonate beyond the recording.
 As a result, we recommend this Honoring Life meditation to everyone– especially those who are going through a tough time.
 It’s said that a good meditation comes to you whenever you need to hear it most, and I find that this one is always on time.